ksquareincmx/react-guidelines/README.md

 > NOTE: This guide takes for granted that you are using typescript + react

+If you wan't to contribute to the guideline follow the [contribution guide](https://github.com/ksquarelabsmx/react-guidelines/blob/master/CONTRIBUTING.md)

 ## Functions
 1. Favor `arrow functions` expressions over function declarations or named expressions
 ```js